dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPulseTargetsCountries| List of countries in the OTX pulses that have been observed to be targeted by this hostname's malware |
 | $AVOTXPulseTargetsIndustries| List of industries in the OTX pulses that have been observed to be targeted by this hostname's malware |

-### Hostname Geo Report
+### Retrieve Hostname Geo Report

 Registered and inferred geographic information for a given hostname (city, country, postal etc).

+- input : A Hostname

 ```
 _fetch $Hostname from testingintegrations limit 1
 >>_lookup alienvaultotx get_hostname_geo_report $Hostname
 ```

+###### Sample walkthrough video for hostname geo report

 [![Get Hostname Geo Report Walkthrough Video](readme-media/GIFs/get_hostname_geo_report.gif)](https://youtu.be/-WqHYS6ylio)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|